Butter Potato: Korea’s Popular Rest Stops Snack

 hot bar: tyeomook

-Korean rest stops are so much more than just restrooms and gas stations — they’re full-on food courts and snack heaven!
+Korean gas stations on highway (rest stops) are so much more than just restrooms and gas stations — they’re full-on food courts and snack heaven!
 So, the next time you drive through Korea, don’t skip the rest stop!
 You might discover your new favorite Korean snack.

 butter potato